 Individuals with autoimmune diseases have an increased risk of developing exfoliative dermatitis.
-Hepatitis, AIDS, Omenn’s syndrome and graft-vs-host syndrome are associated with this condition.
+Hepatitis, AIDS, Omenn syndrome and graft-vs-host syndrome are associated with this condition.
 Additionally, in about 1% of cases exfoliative dermatitis can be an early symptom of Sézary syndrome or mycosis fungoides, two rare cutaneous T-cell lymphomas, a type of cancer.

 Exfoliative Dermatitis Treatments

-Treatments for exfoliative dermatitis fall into three broad categories: those that address the underlying cause, those that address systemic complications and those that alleviate the surface-level symptoms of itching and peeling.
+Treatments for exfoliative dermatitis fall into three broad categories.
+They either address the underlying cause, treat systemic complications or alleviate the surface-level symptoms of itching and peeling.

 If the cause is determined to be a type of cancer, a doctor will develop an appropriate treatment regimen.
-If it is a reaction to a medication, the use of the medication should be immediately stopped and appropriate treatment will be prescribed to manage symptoms.
+If it is a reaction to a medication, the medication should be immediately stopped and appropriate treatment will be prescribed to manage symptoms.

 The doctor will perform a physical examination and order a range of diagnostic tests, potentially including evaluation by a nutritional expert, a fluid imbalance assessment and/or a skin biopsy.
 They will then prescribe medications, therapies and supportive care to address any problems found.

 Corticosteroids, drugs that mimic steroid hormones naturally produced by the body, lessen swelling, redness and itchiness associated with exfoliative dermatitis.